Charles W. Pickering (United States Navy officer): Career

 Charles Pickering was born in New Hampshire and was a descendant of the aristocratic Pickering family of Massachusetts.
 His naval career began when he was warranted as a midshipman in 1822 at the age of six.
 (The reason for his appointment at such a young age was probably to provide financial support to his mother following the death of his father.)

 Becoming a lieutenant on December 8, 1838, and a captain on July 16, 1862, his commands included the USS Vanderbilt, Kearsarge and Housatonic.

 He was captain of the Housatonic during its sinking on 17 February 1864 at the hands of Confederate States Navy submarine, H.L.
 Hunley.

 After the end of the Civil War he was assigned to the Portsmouth Navy Yard in Kittery, Maine.

 He retired from the Navy as a captain in February 1867 and was promoted to commodore on the retired list in December.

-He spent his last years in Portsmouth, New Hampshire, and is buried in the Harmony Grove Cemetery in that city.
+He spent his last years in Portsmouth, New Hampshire.